guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-04-new-nodes/04-new-nodes.md

 virt-install -n worker03.hX.rhaw.io --description "Worker03 Machine for Openshift 4 Cluster" --os-type=Linux --os-variant=rhel7 --ram=8192 --vcpus=4 --noreboot --disk path=/mnt/ocp_images/worker03.qcow2,bus=virtio,size=50 --graphics none --pxe --network network=ocp4-network,mac=52:54:00:fe:e5:e3
 ```

 After we have done this, the node will power on and will be pxe booted.
-After that he will fetch the CoreOS image and the related ignition file and will start the installation.
+After that it will fetch the CoreOS image and the related ignition file and will start the installation.

-The Node will stop after installation and we need to start the node with the command:
+The node will stop after installation and we need to start the node with the command:

 ```
 virsh start --domain worker03.hX.rhaw.io